Skip to main content

 Subsidy billing through Child Care Subsidy and DCF

-Kansas’s Child Care Subsidy program is CCDF-funded and administered by DCF.
-Centers submit attendance records to support reimbursement claims, and payments flow through DCF monthly.
+Kansas’s Child Care Subsidy program is administered by DCF.
+Centers submit attendance records to support reimbursement claims, and those records need to line up with the billing period DCF uses.

 Seasonal enrollment patterns